Closing and Completing Certifications

 Automated vs manual playbooks

-- If automation is not available or permissions are missing, the playbook generates a manual task.
-These tasks appear in the Admin View and must be completed by the assigned owner or IT team.
+• If automation is not available or permissions are missing, the playbook generates a manual task.
+These tasks appear in the Task Dashboard and must be completed by the assigned owner or IT team.

-- Both automated and manual tasks are recorded in the certification logs.
+• Both automated and manual tasks are recorded in the certification logs, ensuring traceability for all actions.

 Run logs and status view per user

-- Each user record shows the remediation status (e.g., Pending, In Progress, Completed, Failed).
+• Each user record displays a real-time remediation status such as Pending, In Progress, Completed, or Failed.

 After conclusion, admins can track remediation progress from the Remediation Status view: